The empathy exploit comes to Minnesota

 I previously wrote about the empathy exploit of the West, how our collective instinct to help can be manipulated into a vulnerability.
 The unfolding scandal in Minnesota is one of the clearest examples yet.

-It’s been years since then, and now the scandal can no longer be buried.
-The details are staggering and the frauds continue to this day.
+CBS News had been reporting on large-scale fraud in Minnesota since 2020.
+It’s been years since then, and now the scandal can no longer be ignored, because it still wasn’t resolved.
+The details are staggering and the frauds continue revealing a disturbing truth: our systems of kindness are being leveraged against us.

 Officials describe it as “industrial-scale fraud,” with estimated losses climbing into the billions.
 The root of it all traces back to the now-infamous Feeding Our Future case, a $250 million scheme that siphoned COVID-era aid meant to feed hungry children.